utkarshpratap2002/learnedinDITISS/security-docs/day9/day9.md

 sudo hping3 -s --scan $PORT_RANGE $TARGET_IP
 ```

-This `-S` means that check for SYN packages, and sepcify the port range and target IP Address.
+This `-S` means that check for SYN packages, and specify the port range and target IP Address.
 It will give the command like this.

 ```
 sudo hping3 -S -p 80 $TARGET_IP